-^{} As discussed previously, our incentive programs (EIP and long-term equity awards) have been temporarily suspended as we work toward returning the Company to profitability.
+\ As discussed previously, our incentive programs (EIP and long-term equity awards) were suspended as we work toward returning the Company to profitability.
+While the Committee has established targets under our EIP for fiscal 2014, the Committee has not yet made any decisions regarding our long-term equity incentive program.